lisa1704/KidsShop/README.md

                                                         ||||||||||||||||||||||||

 ```
-5. The arrow is where you will paste the code
+5. The arrow is where you will paste the Server name